Doirena/Blog-as/README.md

 # Blog-as
-User login with Spring Boot
+User login with Spring Boot, MySQL database.

 ## Can open: